-Does summer start on June 1st or on the Summer Solstice on June 20th?
-It certainly has felt like summer the past week or so!
-For the spring-summer transition, for reunions with friends and family, for yourself… here are some of our favourite things right now.
+It is now officially summer and the weather has certainly reflected that the past few days.
+For reunions with friends and family, for summer birthdays, for a treat for yourself… here are some of our favourite things right now.
 As always, we try to have a focus on local goods and small businesses owned by women.

 Oregon Bark x Tom Bumble